We pay this subsidy directly to your child care provider to reduce the fees you pay.

 If your child attends secondary school, you may still be eligible if they need supervision.
 They must be either:

 - 13 or under

 - 14 to 18 with disability.

-In these circumstances, you must provide evidence as to why your child can't be unsupervised.
+In these circumstances, you must provide evidence why your child can't be unsupervised.
 This may include evidence of your child’s disability.
-You also need to confirm an adult is unable to care for your child during this time.
+You also need to confirm an adult cannot to care for your child during this time.